henrikstengaard/amiga-whdload-game-scripts/README.md

 1. Double-click 'download_aeb_whdload_packs.cmd' in Windows Explorer or start 'download_aeb_whdload_packs.ps1' from Powershell to run script.
 2. Wait for whdload pcaks being downloaded, uncompressed and copied to combined folders in output folder 'aeb_whdload_packs'.

+## Filter Amiga English Board WHDLoad Packs

+A PowerShell script to filter whdload packs from Amiga English Board by excluding hardware and language versions and picking best version.

+1. Double-click 'filter_aeb_whdload_packs.cmd' in Windows Explorer or start 'filter_aeb_whdload_packs.ps1' from Powershell to run script.
+2. Wait for whdload packs being filtered and copied to output folders 'aeb_whdload_games' and 'aeb_whdload_games_aga'.

+# Whdownload Games

+## Download Whdownload Games

+A PowerShell script to download all games from www.whdownload.com.

+1. Double-click 'download_whdownload_games.cmd' in Windows Explorer or start 'download_whdownload_games.ps1' from Powershell to run script.
+2. Wait for all games being downloaded to folder 'whdownload_games'.

 ## Filter Whdownload Games